haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 1. Save the downloaded GIS data in an empty folder for this exercise.
 2. Open QGIS and load the tampere_buildings.shp, tampere_roads.shp, and tampere_railway.shp into QGIS (See Crash Course exercise 2.1), the project CRS will change to the CRS of these layers (ETS89/TM35FIN).
+	- Take a moment to examine the data, what
 3. Add Google Satellite imagery: Navigate to your browser panel > expand XYZ Tiles > drag "Google Satellite" to you the layers panel (See Crash Course exercise 1.2)
 4.